torch2424/live-stream-radio/README.md

 ````

 And then sit back, relax, and vibe to your awesome radio! 🎵 📻 📻 📻 🎵 Gifs and Music and be removed and added from the `radioFiles/` directory, in their respective directories.
 Be cautious removing files while streaming however, as this could lead to errors while the video is encoding.

+# Updating

+Updating your stream to the latest master can sometimes have breaking changes.
+I will be sure to keep the Compatibility Section in the README up-to-date, with the latest tested version of Raspbian.
+If errors occur while updating, I suggest upgrading to the latest raspbian.
+For instance, [here is the guide to upgrade from Jessie to Stretch](https://www.raspberrypi.org/blog/raspbian-stretch/).

 # Adding Content to the Stream